 My favorite thing about these locking storage cabinets is the fact that they come shipped pre-assembled, which saves so much time!
 You can move right to organizing in your garage.

-What to put in a locking storage cabinet to kidproof your garage?
+Important garage items to store in a locking storage cabinet

 - Spray paint